aws-samples/serverless-patterns/apigw-lambda-opensearch-serverless-nextgen/README.md

 ## Cleanup

+> **Warning:** This will permanently delete all indexed documents in the OpenSearch collection.
+Back up any data you need to retain before proceeding.

 1. Delete the stack:
     ```bash
     sam delete --stack-name STACK_NAME
     ```

-    This removes all resources including the OpenSearch collection, collection group, security policies, and Lambda functions.
+    This removes all resources including the API Gateway, Lambda functions, OpenSearch collection, collection group, security policies, IAM roles, and CloudWatch log groups.

 ----
 Copyright 2026 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.